-- Team - Unified
+- Traditional Team - Unified Team

 The Official Special Olympics Sports rules for Flag Football shall govern all Special Olympics competitions.
-Special Olympics has created these rules based upon rules from a National FlagFootball organization.
-Please contact the State Office for a copy of the Flag Football rules
+Special Olympics has created these rules based upon rules from a National Flag Football Organization.

-- Athletes must wear a mouthpiece throughout the competition provided by delegation Special Smiles provide mouthpieces contact the State Office - Athletes must wear a flag belt provided by delegation - No cleats or hiking boots may be worn - No jeans - Team t-shirts same color with numbers on the front and back - Shorts may not have pockets
+- Athletes must wear a mouthpiece throughout the competition

+- Athletes must wear a flag belt

+- No cleats or hiking boots may be worn

+- Team Jerseys same color with numbers on the front and back

+- Shorts may not have pockets

-- Level 1 High.
-Plays by regulation rules; high to excellent skills and athleticism; implements strategies; runs specific plays; several players can catch a pass while running; reacts to the waythe other team plays; quarterback with accurate and strong arm; defense able to play aggressively without being physical - Level 2 Average.
-Plays by regulation rules; average skills and athleticism; some strategy; runsgeneral plays; a couple of players can catch a pass while running; limited ability to react to the way the other team plays; quarterback with accurate or strong arm; defense has difficulty playing aggressively without being physical - Level 3 Low.
-Following rules is a challenge; low skills and athleticism; little strategy; no organized plays; players not able to catch a pass while running; not influenced by the way the other team plays; quarterback with limited accuracy and arm strength; defensive skills limited.
-The coach will be on the field at all times
+- Level 1 High: Plays by regulation rules; high to excellent skills and athleticism; implements strategies; runs specific plays; several players can catch a pass while running; quarterback with accurate and strong arm; defense able to play aggressively without being physical - Level 2 Intermediate: Plays by regulation rules; average skills and athleticism; some strategy; runs general plays; a couple of players can catch a pass while running; limited ability to react to the way the other team plays. - Level 3 Developmental: Following rules is difficult; low skills and athleticism; little strategy; difficulty running organized plays; quarterback with limited accuracy; defensive skills limited.
+The coach will be on the field at all times choice of heads or tails.